python-b5/replay-mod-for-love-3/README.md

 Downloads can be found in the Releases tab, and are labeled with the LOVE 3 version they support.

+To install, download the source code from a release that supports the LOVE 3 version you want, extract the `.zip` file, and copy the files from the included `mod` folder to your base LOVE 3 install directory.
+Then run `install.bat`, and the mod will be installed.
+The original `data.win` file will be saved as `vanilla.win`, to allow for easy uninstallation (just delete `data.win` and rename the backup file).

 The mod will be updated as soon as possible after new updates come out (though since it does take time to update a mod, the length of which can vary depending on whether the new LOVE 3 version created any conflicts, it may take a couple days to do so).
 Each version of the mod only works with one specific version of LOVE 3.

-To install, download this repository as a `.zip` file, extract it, and copy the files from the included `mod` folder to your base LOVE 3 install directory.
-Then run `install.bat`, and the mod will be installed.
-The original `data.win` file will be saved as `vanilla.win`, to allow for easy uninstallation (just delete `data.win` and rename the backup file).

 ## Replay file format